dimasx010/pebank-kata/README.md

-# PeBank Kata Backend Golang
+# PeBank Kata Backend Golang :moneybag:

 ## Information
 The project is a Kata for check knowledge in __Golang__, __TDD__ and __Backend Logic__.